Username4Fabian/MailResponses/README.md

 properties.put("mail.imaps.ssl.ciphersuites", "TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256");
 ```

-It then creates the email session and connects to the IMAP store using the account email and password.
+It then creates the emailDummy session and connects to the IMAP store using the account emailDummy and password.

 ```java
 Session emailSession = Session.getInstance(properties);